Attention network forecasts time-to-failure in laboratory shear experiments: Introduction

-In this study, our goal is to replicate the NDT process using laboratory-generated seismic data.
-Though the earthquake rupture process is somewhat different from the material failure studied in NDT, the underlying physics of AE production are thought to be the same (e.g.~\cite{scholz1968, lockner1977}).
-A previous study~\cite{rouetLeduc2017} used a similar laboratory dataset to predict time-to-failure, which suggests that the seismic signal contains predictive information.
-Here, we seek to identify the components of the seismic signal that carry predictive information in an effort to move towards a more generalized method of earthquake prediction.
+In this study, our goal is to follow the example of NDT in developing a deep-learning based forecasting procedure trained and tested on laboratory-generated seismic data.
+Though the earthquake rupture process is generally different from the material failure studied in NDT, the underlying physics of AE production are thought to be the similar or the same \cite<e.g.>{scholz1968, lockner1977}.
+In bi-axial shear experiments we analyze, grain-to-grain and grain-to-block displacements are the origin of the AE signals \cite{trugman2020}.
+Previous studies on similar laboratory datasets sought to identify temporal trends and precursors in acoustic data via clustering \cite{bolton2019} and forecast TTF applying decision tree approaches using the continuous AE signal \cite{rouetLeduc2017} and AE catalogs \cite{lubbers2018}, demonstrating that the laboratory seismic signal contains predictive information.
+A similar approach applied to the phenomenon of 'slow slip' in the laboratory shear experiments \cite{hulbert2019} and the Cascadia subduction zone, demonstrated that seismic signals in Earth are imprinted with information regarding fault slip rate and upcoming failure \cite{rouetLeduc2019}.
+Here, we apply a very different ML approach and identify components of the seismic signal that carry predictive information through clustering and use machine learning to continuously forecast TTF and fault shear stress.